Vattenfall's Annual General Meeting 2023

-Vattenfall AB's Annual General Meeting (AGM) was held on Thursday April 28.
-Among other things, the AGM decided on a dividend payout of SEK 23.414 billion to its owner, the Swedish State.
+Vattenfall AB's Annual General Meeting (AGM) was held on Wednesday April 26.
+Among other things, the AGM decided on a dividend payout of SEK 4 billion to its owner, the Swedish State.
 Also, three new members were elected to the board and two members left the board.

-Vattenfall’s owner was represented at the AGM voting by Christine Leandersson, Senior Adviser at the Ministry of Enterprise and Innovation.
-The owner was also represented by Stina Billinger, State Secretary, who gave a speech.
+Vattenfall’s owner was represented at the AGM voting by Gustaf Hygrell, Deputy Director at the Ministry of Finance.

 Annual General Meeting decisions:

 The AGM adopted the income and balance sheet for Vattenfall AB and the Vattenfall Group.

 The AGM decided on a dividend distribution of SEK 4 000 000 000 to the owner of the parent company for 2022.

 Discharge of liability

 The AGM decided to discharge the members of the board and the CEO from liability.

 The AGM approved the renumeration report for 2022 and the board's proposal for guidelines for remuneration to senior executives.
 The guidelines are designed in accordance with the Swedish Government’s principles for remuneration and are published at the Vattenfall website under the headline corporate governance.
 Corporate governance - Vattenfall

 Election of board members